nusco/narjillos/README.md

     ./gradlew build
     petri

-Move the microscope around with your mouse and cursor keys.
-You can toggle hi-speed or real-time simulation with the secondary mouse button.
+You can move around with your mouse: click anywhere to center, double-click to auto-zoom.
+You can zoom in/out by scrolling.
+You can move the microscope around with your cursor keys.

+To turn from high speed to real time and back, press *S*.
+To turn the lamp on/off, press *L*.
+With the lamp off, high speed is much faster (because the program doesn't need to rendere the creatures).
+If you have trouble distinguishing the shapes of Narjillos, try infrared light.
+You can toggle it by pressing *I*.

 ## Credits